Students often ask me what courses I recommend they take. I have a list below, but first a few general points to keep in mind:

 - Evidence is the gateway course to much litigation.

-- I think International Law, the basic course in public international law, remains the gateway to almost all international law, both public and private, but I know that some private international law scholars might not agree.
+- I think International Law, the basic course in public international law, remains the gateway to almost all international law, both public and private, but I know that some private international law scholars, and even some human rights lawyers, might not agree.

 - Unsurprisingly, if you want to be a tax lawyer, you had better take the basic course, Federal Income Tax, as soon as you can.